Preparing Your Vinyl Roof Deck for Winteradmin

 Tips to Ensure Vinyl Roof Deck Readiness for Cold Weather

 As the leaves fall and debris collects around your roof deck, you might be thinking fondly of curling up beside the fireplace rather than enjoying the outdoors.
 Before you head inside to prepare a cup of hot chocolate, take an afternoon to prepare your roof deck for winter to ensure that it’s ready for your enjoyment next spring.
 Tufdek™ has the following tips:

 Tip One: Start Above Vinyl Roof Decks

-If your vinyl roof deck is surrounding by the roof of your home, then you’ll want to start up there first.
+If your vinyl roof deck is surrounded by the roof of your home, then you should start up there first.
 Your roof not only protects the interior of your home, but it also removes water and debris to keep it from landing on your vinyl roof deck.
-If gutters are clogged or the roof itself is in poor shape your roof deck could take the brunt of it, resulting in damage over the winter that you unfortunately won’t know the extent of until next spring when you prepare to enjoy your deck again.
+If gutters are clogged or the roof itself is in poor shape your roof deck could take the brunt of it, resulting in damage over the winter that you, unfortunately, won’t know the extent of until next spring when you prepare to enjoy your deck again.